 Why don't you include a "High Quality Recording" by default?

-"High Quality Recordings" are no quick thing to create - occasionally they take even longer to create than the compositional process itself!
+"High Quality Recordings" are no quick thing to create - often they take even longer to create than the compositional process itself!

 Because the default "Rough Recordings" are computer generated using the excellent "NotePerformer" software, I can include them for free in the commission price.
 As for "High Quality Recordings", I have to construct the recording from scratch using high quality samples, and this can become incredibly time consuming.
 At the sake of keeping commissioning fees as affordable as I can, "High Quality Recordings" are not included by default, but require an additional fee, so that my default commissioning fees are not doubled!

 Can you write a legal commissioning agreement, setting out my rights?

 I certainly can!
 If you require a legal document for your records that sets out both of our rights and permissions to the commissioned music, I can write one for us and we can negotiate any alterations as needed.
 Or if you would like to provide one, that is also acceptable!

 I have a question that wasn't answered, how can I contact you?

 Feel free to contact me over HERE for any further questions!